DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

  ## Responsiveness Testing
 - Responsivness was tested using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive design checker](https://responsivedesignchecker.com/).
+    - Devices tested using these tools were Moto G4, Galaxy S5, iPhone5, iPhone6/7 iPad, iPad pro.
     - Media queries were added to ensure responsiveness for smalll screens.
+    - Max width was set to ensure site displayed ok on extra large screen.
     - After adding media queries the site was found to be responsive for small, medium and large screens.
+    - physical devices used in testing were iPhone6, iPhone6, iPhone11, Laptop and extra large monitor.
+    - A discrepency was found in test results between devtools ios devices and ohysical ios devices - see known bugs section.
+    - After issues were fixed the site was found to be responsive on all devices.

 ## Browser Compatability

-- The site was tested Google Chrome, Safari, Microsoft Edge and Mozilla Firefox web browsers.
+- The site was thoroughly tested with Google Chrome, Safari, Microsoft Edge and Mozilla Firefox web browsers.
 - issues were detected on Safari ios and Mozilla Firefox - see Known bugs section for details.
 - After issues were fixed the site was found to work on all browsers.